-Eclipsing it’s larger, higher-priced counterpart the Ledger Blue in sales, the Ledger Nano S is a testament to the importance of simplicity and usability.
+Eclipsing it’s larger, higher-priced counterparts the Ledger Blue and Ledger Nano X in sales, the Ledger Nano S is a testament to the importance of simplicity and usability.
 Similarly, the Ledger Nano S supports a massive range of crypto assets and has subsequently become the hardware wallet of choice for a wide cross-section of cryptocurrency users.

 Blokt examines the features and specifications of this iconic hardware wallet in this complete Ledger Nano S review.

 The Ledger Nano S is an incredibly compact device, around the same size as a USB stick, and weighs very little.
 A metal slide-over cover integrated into the Ledger Nano S offers the device’s small screen protection, and also covers the micro-USB port.